chalg/BOM_temperature_data/BOM_temperature_data.md

 Use the pivot_table function to convert the data into a wide format, suitable for time series analysis.

-The below line plot highlights an upward trend in mean maximum temperatures, particularly from around the mid 1940s until the end of 2017.
+The below line plot highlights an upward trend in mean maximum temperatures, particularly from around the mid-1940s until the end of 2017.
 The second plot shows a zoomed in view from 1946 onwards.

 ```python